kedgeproject/kedge/CONTRIBUTING.md

      ```

 * Create your patch, **including appropriate test cases**.
-* Include documentation that either describe a change to a behavior of kapp or the changed capability to an end user of kapp.
+* Include documentation that either describe a change to a behavior of kedge or the changed capability to an end user of kedge.
 * Commit your changes using **a descriptive commit message**.
 If you are fixing an issue please include something like 'this closes issue #xyz'.
 * Make sure your tests pass!